Accelerated Diffusion Models via Speculative Sampling: Alternative drafting strategies for diffusion models

 The parameters, $\alpha_{k}(y_{n-1})$ can either be hyperparameters (constants) specified by the practitioner, or can be represented by a mapping $\alpha_{k}^\ell(y_{k}; \theta)$ with parameters $\theta$.
 These parameters $\theta$ can be learned by minimizing the sum of average rejection probabilities $\mathbb{E}_{Y_{0:K}\sim q}\left[\sum_{k=1}^{K} \mathbb{P}(Y_{k} \neq \tilde{Y}_{k} | Y_{k-1})\right]$.

-\paragraph{Parallel sampling and speculative correction.} We know show how one can combine Picard iterations from ParaDiGMS \citep{shih2023parallel} and speculative sampling.
+\paragraph{Parallel sampling and speculative correction.} We now show here how one can combine Picard iterations from ParaDiGMS \citep{shih2023parallel} and speculative sampling by using the output of ParaDiGMS as a draft model.
 We start by recalling the Picard iterations from \citet{shih2023parallel}.
-Consider a draft sequence initialized with $\tilde{Y}_{n+1:n_L}^0$ where $n_L = \max(K, n+L)$ such that $\tilde{Y}_{n+1:n_L}^0 = F(\tilde{Y}_n)$.
+Consider a draft sequence initialized with some deterministic transformation of $\tilde{Y}_n$, i.e. $\tilde{Y}_{n+1:n_L}^0=(F^0_{n+1}(\tilde{Y}_n),...,F^0_{n_L}(\tilde{Y}_n))$ where $n_L = \max(K, n+L)$.
 Then, we define the Picard iterations as